For Our Faculty

 Teaching Students to Edit for Grammar and Style

-A chart detailing errors, examples of misuse, and relevant pages of the Diana Hacker Style Guide.
+A chart detailing errors in grammar and punctuation with relevant pages of the Diana Hacker Style Guide.

 An extended chart containing common errors, examples, tips and references, and links to online exercises.

 Accompanied by explanations and references to Strunk & White’s Elements of Style.